Auronno7/retail-customer-segmentation/README.md

 Data Files You Must Have (Important)

 The R scripts will not run without Datasets/Walmart.csv.
-The Tableau workbooks in Visualizations require Datasets/Visualization (Dataset).xlsx.
+The Tableau workbooks in Visualizations/ require Datasets/Visualization (Dataset).xlsx.
 If Tableau prompts for a missing source: Data Source > Edit Connection > browse to Visualization (Dataset).xlsx.

 How to reproduce the analysis